-  - you need to be a current post-graduate
+- you need to be a current post-graduate or post-doctoral researcher

 - you must provide a detailed breakdown of what the money will be used for, and what funding (if any) you have already obtained.
 Things we are looking for are direct travel costs, or registration fees - not your beer supply for the week!

 - and finally - after you have submitted your application, we will need a short statement from your supervisor / PI to confirm your application.

 Assuming the above requirements are met, we will enter you into the monthly draw:

 - One travel award will be allocated every month.

 - A draw will be made on the first Thursday of each month – so just make sure your application is in before then.

 - Winners will be notified immediately and announced monthly.